riferrei/pacman-with-elasticsearch/README.md

    </a>
 </center>

-## 2. Preparing the Game Deployment
+## 2. Preparing the Game for Install

-Deploying the game in the cloud provider should be really straightforward as long you provide the correct information requested.
+Installing the game in the cloud provider should be really straightforward as long you provide the correct information requested.
-In this section we will walk you through in what is required to deploy the game.
+In this section we will walk you through in what is required to install the game.
 Generally speaking here is the information that you need to provide:

 - **Information about Elasticsearch**: You are going to provide this information by creating a file called `elastic.settings` and providing the endpoint, username, and password of the cluster.